Dadido3/D3pixelbot/README.md

   This could be fixed by caching or using bigger image chunks.
   (But meh, just don't let it load 10000 images ;) )
 - Most network communication is blocking (Except chunk downloading).
 But that shouldn't cause any troubles.
-- Estimations and pixelrates are wrong after starting the client, but they will show correct values after 30 placed pixels.
+- Estimations and pixel rates are wrong after starting the client, but they will show correct values after 30 placed pixels.
 - There is probably more small stuff, but the client does its job.

 ## Screenshots